 Sausage rolls are always a hit with both kids and adults but store-bought ones can be full of fat and not the healthiest option.
-Cue this DELICIOUS homemade Sausage Roll recipe from the 28 Day Weight Loss Challenge, which is not only low-calorie, it is full of hidden veggies that will trick the fussiest of eaters!
+Cue this DELICIOUS homemade Sausage Roll recipe from the 28 Day Weight Loss Challenge, which is not only low-calorie, these homemade sausage rolls are full of hidden veggies that will trick the fussiest of eaters!
 They won’t even know they’re there!

-With just a handful of staple ingredients, you can whip up a batch of these sausages rolls in around 15 minutes!
-They make the perfect snack that you can store in the fridge or freezer.
+With just a handful of staple ingredients, you can whip up a batch of these tasty sausage rolls rolls in around 15 minutes!
+These easy sausage rolls make the perfect snack that you can store in the fridge or freezer.

 What you need